Marilyn Yalom

-Marilyn Yalom (March 10, 1932 – November 20, 2019) was a feminist author and historian.
+Marilyn Yalom (March 10, 1932 – November 20, 2019), born Marilyn Koenick, was an American feminist author and historian.
 She was a senior scholar at the Clayman Institute for Gender Research at Stanford University, and a professor of French.
 She served as the institute's director from 1984 to 1985.
 Prior to teaching at Stanford, Yalom taught at the University of Hawaiʻi at Mānoa and California State University Hayward (now known as California State University, East Bay).

 Life and work

 Yalom received her BA in French from Wellesley College in 1954, her MA in French and German from Harvard University in 1956, and her PhD in Comparative Literature from Johns Hopkins University in 1963.